 What do you envision as your watering needs?
 Not all controllers will be able to manage complex schedules so be diligent about reviewing options.
 Some of the “smarter” controllers can import any watering restrictions in place for your zip code to ensure you are in compliance with local regulations.

-If you are ready to step up your sprinkler system, a “smart” product could be a terrific option for you.
-Due of a bit of research, or talk with a local landscape professional to get their opinion on smart products that are good for your landscape needs.
+If you are ready to step up your sprinkler system, a “smart” product like the Hunter Pro-HC could be a terrific option for you.
+Due of a bit of research, or talk with a local landscape professional to get their opinion on other smart products that are good for your landscape needs.